Here's a great Introduction to Targeted Grazing from the California Wool Growers Association (CWGA)

 “California Indians practiced resource management at four levels of biological organization:

 the organism, the population, the plant community, and the landscape.
-They used resource management techniques

-at each of these levels, or scales, to promote the persistence of individual plants, plant populations, animal populations,
+to promote the persistence of individual plants, plant populations, animal populations,

 plant associations, and habitat relationships in many different vegetation types in California.”